 As a consumer you have a right to receive careful and professional service from the Certified Interior Designer you have hired.
 Even if you have read and followed this guide and have done everything possible to prevent problems, you may still feel that you have a complaint about your Certified Interior Designer.
 What should you do?

-In addition, if the Certified Interior Designer has violated the CCIDC’s Code of Ethics (See “CID Code of Ethics” on left), provided in this guide, you have a right to file a complaint against the designer.
+In addition, if the Certified Interior Designer has violated the CCIDC’s Code of Ethics, you have a right to file a complaint against the designer.

 CCIDC believes that consumer problems can be minimized by hiring a Certified Interior Designer yet there may be occasion where you have no alternative but to file a complaint.
 After we receive your written complaint, we will contact you and look into the matter on your behalf, to try to resolve the problem.